Mark Welsh: Military career

 Welsh's military career culminated in achieving the rank of general (four stars) and serving as the Chief of Staff of the United States Air Force and a member of the Joint Chiefs of Staff.
 He was appointed by President Barack Obama in May 2012, testified before the Senate Armed Services Committee in July 2012 and was confirmed shortly thereafter by the United States Senate.
 Welsh completed the customary four-year term for a "service chief," retiring in July 2016 after more than 40 years of military service.

 During his tenure as a service chief, Welsh "wore two hats" as is customary for the role.
 As the chief of a military service, he was the senior-ranking uniformed officer within the service, responsible for the organizing, training and equipping of over 600,000 Air Force personnel, as well as related budgeting and planning functions, liaison with other services and agencies, and interaction with legislators and policymakers.
 Separately, as a member of the Joint Chiefs of Staff, he offered advice to the President, the Secretary of Defense, and the National Security Council.

 Prior to his final assignment in Washington, Welsh served as the 34th Commander, U.S. Air Forces in Europe and Commander, Allied Air Command Ramstein, Germany, and Director, Joint Air Power Competence Center at Kalkar, Germany.
-He was responsible for Air Force activities, conducted through 3rd Air Force, in an area of operations covering almost one-fifth of the globe.
+He was responsible for Air Force activities in an area of operations covering almost one-fifth of the globe.
 This area includes 51 countries in Europe, Asia and the Middle East, and the Arctic and Atlantic oceans with a total population reaching nearly one billion people speaking more than 80 languages.
-He also had administrative control of 17th Air Force, providing support, logistics and resources to U.S. Africa Command.
+He also had administrative control of the Air Force elements providing support, logistics and resources to U.S. Africa Command.